buckydevv/FalloutRadio/README.md

 Give an example
 ```

-## Deployment
+## Hosting

-Add additional notes about how to deploy this on a live system
+- I dont know how to host this on heroku (yet) but will attempt to learn.
+As of now i have it deployed on a windows machine on AWS free 1 year trial.

 ## Built With